cosmos/sdk-tutorials/voter/index.md

 starport serve --reset-once
 ```

-Remember, every time you reset the application state, all of the data from your previously created state is saved.
-When the app restarts, you receive new passphrases and new tokens.
+Each time you reset the application state, all of the data from your previously created state is saved.

+However, each time the app restarts, you receive new passphrases and new tokens.
 Make sure to update your wallet accounts in the frontend after you reset the state of the blockchain. {synopsis}

-Now that you have made all the necessary changes to the app, take a look at the client-side application.
+Now that you have made all the required changes to the app, take a look at the client-side application.

-### Front-end application
+### Front-end Application

-Starport has generated a basic front-end for the app.
-For convenience [Vue.js](https://vuejs.org) framework is used with [Vuex](https://vuex.vuejs.org/) for state management, but since all features of the app are exposed through an HTTP API, clients can be built using any language or framework.
+Starport has generated a basic front end for the app.
+For convenience, [Vue.js](https://vuejs.org) framework is used with [Vuex](https://vuex.vuejs.org/) for state management.
+Because all features of the app are exposed through an HTTP API, clients can be built using any language or framework.

+For the front-end app, you can focus on the content of these directories:

+- `vue/src/views`
+- `vue/src/components`

+  These directories contain the code for the page templates of your app.

+- `vue/src/store/`

-You will be mostly interested in `vue/src/views` directory and the `vue/src/components` directory.
-These directories contain the code for the page templates of our app. `vue/src/store/` handles sending transactions and receiving data from our blockchain and [`@tendermint/vue`](https://github.com/tendermint/vue/) directory, which contains components, like buttons and forms.
-It contains the generated protobuffer file definitions that were defined in the `vue/src/store/generated/username/voter/username.voter.voter` directory.
+  Handles sending transactions and receiving data from your blockchain and the [`@tendermint/vue`](https://github.com/tendermint/vue/)directory that contains UI components, like buttons and forms.
+This directory contains the generated protobuffer file definitions that were defined in the `vue/src/store/generated/username/voter/username.voter.voter` directory.

-Inside `vue/src/store/generated/username/voter/username.voter.voter/index.js` you can see the generated transactions `MsgCreatePoll`, `MsgUpdatePoll`, `MsgDeletePoll` which use [CosmJS](https://github.com/cosmwasm/cosmjs), a library for handling wallets, creating, signing and broadcasting transactions and define a Vuex store.
+- `vue/src/store/generated/username/voter/username.voter.voter/index.js` has the generated transactions `MsgCreatePoll`, `MsgUpdatePoll`, `MsgDeletePoll` that use the [CosmJS](https://github.com/cosmwasm/cosmjs) library for handling wallets, creating, signing and broadcasting transactions and defines a Vuex store.

-## Add your Module Component to the Frontend
+## Add the Voter Module Component to the Frontend

-Navigate to the views directory in `vue/src/views`
+1. Navigate to the `views` directory in `vue/src/views`.

-Since we don't need the default form component replace inside of `vue/src/views/Types.vue`
+2. Since you don't need the default form component, replace the content of `vue/src/views/Types.vue`:

 ```javascript
 <SpType modulePath="username.voter.voter" moduleType="Vote"  />
 <SpType modulePath="username.voter.voter" moduleType="Poll"  />
 ```

-with two new components and a title
+with two new components and a title:

 ```javascript
             <SpH3>